thruthesky/firelibrary/README.md

    For functions, security rule for like/dislike must be changed.
 * push notifications.

-* @bug realtime update is not working when there is no post. it works only after there is a post.
+* @bug realtime update is not working **when there is no post**. it works only after there is a post.
+* Like/dislike updates to slow since it waits realtime updates.
+ Solution: don't wait the realtimeupdate for the voter.
+Just increase/decrease after saving data into firestore.
 * @bug small. when edit, it appears as edited at first and disappears quickly when it is not the user's post.
 It may be the problem of `local write` in firestore.